usaid-cs/yesterday-i-learned/finance.md

 >> "Everybody needs money.
 That's why they call it money." - Danny

+- There is no evidence on TSX that "sell in May and walk away" works, but there sure is some for "sell in October and buy back in May".
+Between 1990 and 2015, the general sentiment changed from "gotta lose money in December" to "gotta make the most buck in December".
+- A weaker US dollar usually indicates an appetite for risk-taking and growth... but not always.
+- Governments (and Trump) keep interest rates low because [the governments themselves are in huge debt](https://awealthofcommonsense.com/2020/07/5-thoughts-about-a-world-with-no-yield/) and low/negative rates help them pay it off.
+The consequence of that is "[a] world with no safe assets that offer investors a living yield on their investments, where investors are pushed further out on the risk curve, [where] there will likely be more volatility."
+- If the US stock market closes on a day when the TSX is open (such as the fourth of July), the market swings are about 10% that of normal.
+- The economy declines whenever there isn't a (larger, or similarly-sized) younger population there to prop up the stock market.
+Apart from company valuation and earnings partially protecting you against inflation, you tell young people to invest *so you can withdraw at a higher value than when you bought in*.
+- A [financier](https://en.wikipedia.org/wiki/Financier_%28cake%29) is a type of almond cake.
+[Jeff Epstein](https://en.wikipedia.org/wiki/Jeffrey_Epstein) was one.
 - US stocks [tend to do better](https://books.google.ca/books?id=KfeAXWeF2esC&pg=PT182&lpg=PT182&dq=control+both+houses+s%26p+returns&source=bl&ots=g4eXQcNGEH&sig=ACfU3U3L8bvacrY5ej_8FAtkebJdcsiG9w&hl=en&sa=X&ved=2ahUKEwiKv7vTmJjqAhUIl3IEHdSDDJEQ6AEwAnoECAsQAQ#v=onepage&q=control%20both%20houses%20s%26p%20returns&f=false) when a single party controls both the house and the senate.
 (9.5% vs 13%) Note that it has historically gone up either way.
 - A stock of yours getting delisted doesn't mean you will get your money back... it means you'll still have the stock, but have no one to freely trade with.
 - A stock with low volume, and therefore easy swings in price, can be pumped-and-dumped relatively easily.